niiknow/lambda-template/README.md

 - [ ] Demonstrate CMS front-end with openresty.

 # Note
-Async is use for all templating including the default nunjucks template, please see all nunjucks recommendation for async templating, especially: https://mozilla.github.io/nunjucks/templating.html#asynceach
+* Async is use for all templating including the default nunjucks template, please see all nunjucks recommendation for async templating, especially: https://mozilla.github.io/nunjucks/templating.html#asynceach
+* Default file cache for everything is 10 minutes.
+This can be overridden with CACHE_MIN environment variable.
+CACHE_MIN=0 to basically disable cache but still rely on remove server response to If-Modified-Since.
+Note: even a small amount of cache like 2 minutes is better than no cache.
+This prevent you from getting DDOS response or max out API request per seconds limit.
+* It is also recommended to pass in all your state data and use stateUrls feature only when necessary.
+Example, get one object for SEO rendering purpose such as article, blog, product, recipe, etc...

 # MIT